flamewing/ultra-dma-queue/README.md

-# Super fast DMA queue for the Sega Genesis
+# Super-fast DMA queue for the Sega Genesis
-This is an extremelly optimized DMA queue function for the Sega Genesis, written in Motorolla 68000 assembly.
+This is an extremely optimized DMA queue function for the Sega Genesis, written in Motorola 68000 assembly.
 It was made originally for Sonic hacks, but can be used with hacks of other games, or with homebrew games.

 ## License
-This uses a bsd 0-Clause License (0BSD).
+This uses a BSD 0-Clause License (0BSD).
 The TL;DR version is [here](https://tldrlegal.com/license/bsd-0-clause-license).

 Basically, you can use however you want, and you don't have to add credits, licenses, or anything to your hack.